 It’s just as important to understand what we’re talking about, regardless of the particular phrase that we’re using.
 And as long as we understand each other, we can go through the adoption process together.

-So now to the real question at hand: What is it like to place a baby for adoption?
+So now to the real question at hand: What is it like putting a child up for adoption?

 There are as many answers to this question as there are people asking it.
 It depends on each birth mother and what brought her to the decision to place her baby for adoption.